Justified (TV series): Filming

 While the pilot was shot in Pittsburgh and suburban Kittanning and Washington, Pennsylvania, the subsequent 38 episodes were shot in California.
 The small town of Green Valley, California often doubles for Harlan, Kentucky.
 In the pilot, Pittsburgh's David L. Lawrence Convention Center appears on film as the small town "airport", and the construction of the new Consol Energy Center serves as the "new courthouse".

 The series began filming using the EPIC camera, manufactured by Red Digital Cinema Camera Company, with the third season.
 Director of photography Francis Kenny said, "We persuaded Sony Entertainment that by shooting with Epic cameras production would be increased tenfold and it would look spectacular."
 After filming the first two episodes of the season, Kenny said, "Episode one of season three is now complete and our dreams have come true.
 The show looks better than ever and the producers are now true believers of the Red System."

 Crew

 Graham Yost developed the series for television based on the character U.S. Marshal Raylan Givens, with the onscreen credit giving the source as Leonard's short story "Fire in the Hole".
 Both Yost and Leonard are credited as executive producers on the project.
 Yost is also the series head writer and showrunner.
+Other series writers include Fred Golan, Dave Andron, Benjamin Cavell, Taylor Elmore, Ingrid Escajeda, Chris Provenzano, Leonard Chang and VJ Boyd.
 Other executive producers for the series include Sarah Timberman, Carl Beverly, and Michael Dinner.
 Dinner also directed the series pilot, the second episode of the first season, and the second-season finale.

 Casting

-The character of Boyd was intended to die in the pilot episode, but producer Yost kept the character when test audiences liked Walton Goggins performance.
+The character of Boyd was intended to die in the pilot episode, but Yost kept the character when test audiences liked Walton Goggins' performance.
 Goggins was promoted to main cast from season 2 onward.
 The Rachel character, as played by Erica Tazel, was included by Elmore Leonard in his final novel, Raylan.